sjain882/OMSI-Presentation-Tools/README.md

 ‎
 ## Features:

+- Compatbility with OMSI 2 v2.2.032 ("Tram compatible" patch), latest version v2.3.004 and (theoretically) any future updates
-- Ability to toggle overriding of the FOV (Field-of-View) of the Free Map (F4) Camera (1.0-150.0°)
+- Ability to toggle overriding of the FOV (Field-of-View) of the Free Map (F4) Camera to a custom value (1.0-150.0°)

 ‎
 ## Planned features (hopefully):

-- Move from Array of Byte scanner model to constructor function hooking for 100% reliable address snagging
 - Ability to toggle overriding of the FOV, angles, roll & positioning of all cameras present in the game scene
 - Ability to save modified camera attributes to `*.bus` & `*.ovh` files
 - Ability to use the F4 camera as a free-roam/look camera via D3D9 Matrix manipulation
 - Ability to define pre-defined camera movement sequences (**[HLAE](https://github.com/advancedfx/advancedfx)**-like) in text format
-- Ability to toggle overriding of bus presentation variables such as dirt, wetness, etc
+- Ability to toggle overriding of bus presentation variables such as dirt, wetness, physics/roll etc
 - Ability to spawn several morphable & movable chromakeys & toggle between red, blue & green colours
 - (Likely never) TrackIR integration for any free roam camera, if achieved
-- (Likely never) move all UI into a fully compatible ImGui overlay directly in OMSI 2

 ‎
 ## Important!